justinoboyle/BeautifulDiscord/README.md

 install gets screwed up.

 ```
-$ yourdiscord --revert
+$ mydiscord --revert
 Found Discord Canary under /Applications/Discord Canary.app/Contents/MacOS

 Reverted changes, no more CSS hot-reload :(
 $
 ```

-You can also run it as a package - i.e. `python3 -m yourdiscord` - if somehow you cannot install it as a script that you can run from anywhere.
+You can also run it as a package - i.e. `python3 -m mydiscord` - if somehow you cannot install it as a script that you can run from anywhere.

 ## Installing